-S = Screening; CHMI = Controlled Human Malaria Infection; DoT = Day of Treatment; Pre-RAx = Pre-Relapse Assessment visit; RAx = Relapse Assessment visit; RTx = Relapse Treatment visit; C-2 to C+366 = Days in relation to day of CHMI; T+1 to T+30 = Days in relation to day of treatment; RTx+1 to RTx+7 = Days in relation to Relapse Treatment visit; (X) = If considered necessary, emphasising any acute complaints.
-Physical observations will include termperature, heart rate and blood pressure.
-For participant of childbearing potential only. # Haematology will comprise full blood count. ## Biochemistry will include sodium, potassium, urea, creatinine, liver function tests and albumin.
-A Blood volumes as given in the Tables are approximate volumes a Day of treatment may occur earlier than C+21 per primary malaria infection treatment algorithm. c Participants wil be followed up daily for the duration of Primaquine treatment (until T+16).
+S = Screening; CHMI = Controlled Human Malaria Infection; DoT = Day of Treatment; Pre-RAx = Pre-Relapse Assessment visit; RAx = Relapse Assessment visit; RTx = Relapse Treatment visit; L = Last in-person visit; DBS = Dried Blood Spot; C-2 to C+196 = Days in relation to day of CHMI; T+1 to T+30 = Days in relation to day of treatment; RTx+1 to RTx+7 = Days in relation to Relapse Treatment visit; L+14 to L+1600 = Days in relation to last in-person visit; (X) = If considered necessary, emphasising any acute complaints. \Physical observations will include termperature, heart rate and blood pressure. \\For participant of childbearing potential only. # Haematology will comprise full blood count. ## Biochemistry will include sodium, potassium, urea, creatinine, liver function tests and albumin. ^ Blood volumes as given in the Tables are approximate volumes a Day of treatment may occur earlier than C+21 per primary malaria infection treatment algorithm. c Participants wil be followed up daily for the duration of Primaquine treatment (until T+16).
 They will be seen at least 3 times a week in person for direct observation of treatment.
-On days when they are not attending clinic, they will be telephoned to confirm they have taken the dose of Primaquine. d Annual email follow-up from date of CHMI. e Physical observations will be performed at in-person visits only. f Blood sampling for qPCR may continue up to 48 hourly until the participat has at least one negative qPCR reading (<20 genome copies/mL) at the discretion of the Investigator. y Participants will undergo a relapse assessment if they have i) symptoms suggestive of relapse malaria infection or ii) parasitaemia detected on qPCR from relapse clinic blood samples.
+On days when they are not attending clinic, they will be telephoned to confirm they have taken the dose of Primaquine. d Annual email follow-up from date of CHMI. e Physical observations will be performed at in-person visits only. f Blood sampling for qPCR may continue to ensure clearance of the blood-stage P. vivax infection at the discretion of the Investigator. y Participants will undergo a relapse assessment if they have i) symptoms suggestive of relapse malaria infection or ii) parasitaemia detected on qPCR from relapse clinic blood samples.
 See relapse assessment pathway and treatment algorithm.
 Participants with relapse malaria infection will receive anti-malarial treatment and attend relapse treatment visits (RTx, RTx+1, RTx+3, RTx+7) in place of relapse clinic visits.
 After RTx+7, participants will attend the next relapse clinic appointment which is due based on their current timepoint following CHMI (C+ days) and continue fortnightly relapse clinic follow-up thereafter.